 CHAPTER DESCRIPTION CONTENT 1 INTRODUCTION AND PURPOSE OF THE IDP This Chapter outlines the approach to strategic planning and key processes that underpin and influenced the Fifth-generation IDP outcomes.
 It also provides background pertaining the legal framework for Integrated Development Planning and the IDP Process followed by Emthanjeni LM to compile the 5th Generation IDP 2022/27 and Budget 2022/25.
-It further explains community and stakeholder participation in planning and prioritisation setting and includes ward-based information.
+It further explains community and stakeholder participation in planning and prioritization setting and includes ward-based information.
 Community priorities for 2022/23 are included as part of the 1st review.
 Minor updates in this section.
-Ward priorities for 2022/23 which derived from public participation engagements with communities and stakeholders during November 2022, March and May 2023 are included as part of the 1st review.
-Speeches updated (SONA, SOPA, Budget Speech) 2 OVERVIEW - 4 TH GENERATION IDP 2016/17 - 2021/22 ACHIEVEMENT This Chapter provides a Summary of the past five years' achievements (2016/17-2021/22) in line with the National Key Performance Areas.
-No changes.
+Ward priorities for 2023/24 which derived from public participation engagements with communities and stakeholders during November 2023, March and May 2024 are included as part of the 2nd review.
+2 OVERVIEW - 4 TH GENERATION IDP 2016/17 - 2021/22 ACHIEVEMENT This Chapter provides a Summary of the past five years' achievements (2016/172021/22) in line with the National Key Performance Areas.
 3 MUNICIPAL PROFILE & SITUATIONAL ANALYSIS This Chapter contains a profile of the municipal area using most recent available data findings to analyse trends including the Municipal Socio-economic Profiles.
 The Municipal profile and status form a mechanism to achieve identified strategic objectives.
-Chapter to be further updated when Census information becomes available.
+Chapter to be further updated when Census 2022 information becomes available.
+IDP Analysis 2023/24 Report to be incorporated into Revised Draft IDP.
+No Climate Change Response Strategy, all LM's are incorporated into the District Climate Change Response Strategy.
+Mainstream of climate matters into the municipal management plan needed to be mentioned in the IDP.
+Issues of immigration to be incorporated into the Draft IDP March 2024.
 4 INSTITUTIONAL ARRANGEMENTS This Chapter portrays the institutional framework of the Municipality as the existing governance model and expands on internal capacity to execute municipal policies and the IDP.
 Functions and responsibilities of the political and administrative structures are listed.
 Updating of structure in terms of current reality as well as reviewed policies and strategies.
 5 MUNICIPAL STRATEGIC AGENDA This Chapter provides an explanation of the strategic agenda that guides municipal operations for the next five years.
 It includes Council's Vision, Mission, Municipal KPAs, Strategic Objectives and SWOT Analysis.
 It further gives detail on the status of internal sector and operational plans that are linked to this IDP and the overall strategic development objectives of the Municipality.
 No changes.
 6 FIVE YEAR CORPORATE SCORE CARD This Chapter contains the five-year Corporate Scorecard which is aligned to the Budget and will be implemented and monitored in terms of the annual Top Layer SDBIP for the next five financial years.
-Updates made for 2023/24 FY.
+No updates made for 2023/24 FY.

 7 FINANCIAL PLAN This Chapter gives an overview of the financial viability of the municipality as well as the applied process for implementation.
 It also includes multi-year budgets with a three-year commitment and a strategy for the municipal revenue generation.
 It furthermore focuses on the projects identified and funded to be implemented during the new financial year.
 It sets out each project's name, location as well as the potential sources of funding.
 A distinction is made between projects for which funding is available for the 2022/26 financial years and projects for which funding is not (yet) available, e.g., unfunded projects.
-Updated in line with Final Budget 2023/26 and Community priorities.
+Updated in line with Final Budget 2023/26 and Community Priorities.
+CHAPTER CHAPTER DESCRIPTION CONTENT 8 PERFORMANCE MANAGEMENT Overview of Emthanjeni Local Municipality's Performance Management System.
+Update with regards to progress on implementation of Municipal Staff Regulation.